Paris attacks reshape U.S. debate on immigration, security

 Senator Ben Cardin, a Democrat on the Foreign Relations Committee, said the United States should be “looking at the strongest possible vetting process for refugees coming into this country” to “make sure that terrorists cannot get into the United States through our refugee program.”

-The current U.S. vetting process, which takes 18 to 24 months, is tighter than that in Europe, he said.
+The current U.S. vetting process takes 18 to 24 months and is tighter than that in Europe, he said.

 Conservative Republicans running for the White House next year are offering competing plans to limit the number of illegal immigrants.
 Republican front-runner Donald Trump has threatened to deport the 11 million already in the United States.